Psalm 34 – Praise from the Cave

 i.
 As David describes the fear of the LORD, it is rooted in action, not religious feelings.
 “David is saying that the fear of the Lord is doing right, that is, that it involves obedience.”
 (Boice)

 b.
-Who is the man who desires life: David taught his unusual group of followers what one must do to see God’s blessing on the life – to live in the fear of the LORD.
+Who is the man who desires life: David taught his unusual group of followers what one must do to see God’s blessing on his life – to live in the fear of the LORD.

 · Keep your tongue from evil: David taught his men – rough as they were – that they should not speak evil.